Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Discussion

 {(c) Multi-objective combining survival probability and medical consumption}

 where \(\mathbb{P}_{n} d_{\boldsymbol{\eta}}(\boldsymbol{L})\) is the cost of treatments and \(\lambda\) is a hyperparameter used to trade off the survival probability and the medical consumption.

 The asymptotic properties for the estimators are provided to analyze the convergence rate and show the advantage of the doubly robust estimator on both convergence rate and model misspecification.
-Consistency for the kernel smoothed estimators are also provided.
-However, the convergence rate for \(\hat{{\boldsymbol{\eta}}}_{.}^{opt}\) is left to be solved for the very challenging it will be.
-The convergence rate for \(\hat{{\boldsymbol{\eta}}}^{opt}_.\) might be slower than the classical \(\sqrt{n}\)-rate due to the indicator function \(I(\tilde{\boldsymbol{L}}^{T} {\boldsymbol{\eta}} \geqslant 0)\).
-The convergence rate might be \(n^{1/3}\)-rate under a mild condition \cite{zhouTransformationInvariantLearningOptimal2022}.
+Consistency for the kernel smoothed estimators is also provided.
+However, the convergence rate for \(\widehat{{\boldsymbol{\eta}}}_{.}^{opt}\) is left to be solved for the very challenging it will be.
+The convergence rate for \(\widehat{{\boldsymbol{\eta}}}^{opt}_.\) might be slower than the classical \(\sqrt{n}\)-rate due to the indicator function \(I(\tilde{\boldsymbol{L}}^{T} {\boldsymbol{\eta}} \geq 0)\).
+It might be \(n^{1/3}\)-rate under a mild condition \cite[]{zhouTransformationInvariantLearningOptimal2022}.
 This is an interesting problem that deserves future research.
+The genetic algorithm is employed for optimization, which performs well with low dimensional \(\boldsymbol{L}\) \cite[]{kramer2017genetic}.
+When we have a large number of covariates, forward selection can be utilized to select important variables and overcome the difficulty of optimization \cite[]{zhang2018variable}.
+In this article, our focus is on studying the uninformative censoring assumption, which requires that censoring time is independent of survival time conditional on the observed covariates.
+If conditional independence requires an unobservable variable to be satisfied, exploring how to incorporate an IV to accommodate the unobserved variable is a future research direction that warrants thorough investigation.